Siebrex/JavaScript/README.md

 # JavaScript
-Resumo, com conceitos e exercícios, do curso de JavaScript da plataforma Rocketseat.
+Summary, with concepts and exercises, of the JavaScript course of the platform Rocketseat.